 As I learn and experience teaching with comprehensible input, there seem to be times during the year when we just need to take a step back and use language in a different way.
 When I focused my course on legacy practices I spent a lot of time presenting vocabulary and playing vocabulary games that had little to do with students connecting to words, but students enjoyed those activities.

 Now, I find myself forgetting to try these types of activities as I fear taking the focus from meaning.
 I’ve found salad bowl to fit that “game like” activity that students love, yet it still offers a chance for students to connect to words.
-I’ve heard of people playing this game in a mixer, get to know you kind of setting.
+I’ve heard of people playing this game in a mixer or get to know you kind of setting.
 It goes something like this:

 - everyone sits in a circle alternating between teams